 The Bank offers flexible working solutions to foster a healthy work-life balance.
 The solutions include part-time and remote work arrangements, given that Cembra is convinced that flexible ways of working can increase job satisfaction, employee commitment, productivity and retention.
 Most of our employees have the technical prerequisites to be able to work remotely and many of them opt for a hybrid solution.
-We have revised our policy regarding flexible working models to allow employees to work remotely for up to 60% of their work time and to ensure there are no complicated approval procedures for this.
+Our policy regarding flexible working models allows employees to work remotely for up to 60% of their work time and to ensure there are no complicated approval procedures for this.
 The flexible work arrangements are outlined in our ways of working policy.
-The key elements of the framework are described on page 65.
+The key elements of the framework are described on page 70.

 Many of our part-time employees are working parents.
-At year-end 2022, 24% (2021: 25%) of all employees were working part time (for the detailed figures please see the Annex to the Sustainability Report 2022).
+At year-end 2023, 24% (2022: 24%) of all employees were working part time (for the detailed figures please see the Annex to the Sustainability Report 2023).